taypaycode/Backend-Message-Server/README.md

 - Express.js
 - MongoDB Atlas (cloud-hosted MongoDB)
 - JWT for authentication
+- Bcrypt for password hashing
-- Multer for file uploads
+- Multer for image uploads
 - Winston for logging
 - Express Validator for form validation
 - dotenv for environment variables